lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 ## Json Path functions

-eKuiper provides a list of functions to allow to execute json path over struct or array columns or values.
-The functions are:
+eKuiper provides a list of functions to allow executing json path over struct or array columns or values.
+The functions
+are:

 ```sql
 json_path_exists(col, jsonpath)